getsolus/help-center-docs/troubleshooting/boot-management/en.md

 ## Appending kernel parameters to Solus boot

 Kernel parameters can be appended to boot via creating a file for `clr-boot-manager` to use when updating kernels.
-For example, to add `nomodeset` to boot options, you would create the file `/etc/kernel/cmdline` (as sudo):
+For example, to add `nomodeset` to boot options, you would create a file in `/etc/kernel/cmdline.d` (as sudo):

 ```
-echo 'nomodeset' | sudo tee /etc/kernel/cmdline
+echo 'nomodeset' | sudo tee /etc/kernel/cmdline.d/40_nomodeset.conf
 ```

 The settings should be on one line with a space between them.
 You will need to run `sudo clr-boot-manager update` for the options to be appended to boot.